The Music Industry Clinic is now accepting consultation requests for our Marathon Day on February 29, 2020.

 The Music Industry Clinic ("MIC") provides free legal services to qualifying Los Angeles area musicians and others in the music industry.
 MIC provides UCLA Law students with the opportunity to represent clients in real-life music transactional matters under the supervision of experienced music attorneys.
-We launched MIC in the Spring 2018 semester, and, after receiving an overwhelmingly positive response from the local music community, we are happy to once again be accepting applicants for the Spring 2020 semester, which runs from January through May.
+We launched MIC in the Spring 2018 semester, and, after receiving an overwhelmingly positive response from the local music community, we have continued our mission to support our students and the LA music community in 2020.

 If you are a musician, songwriter, producer, independent label owner, or other individual involved in the music industry and not currently represented by an attorney, we hope to be able to work with you in the future!